-"All truths are easy to understand once they are discovered; the point is to discover them." - Galileo Galilei Galileo Galilei was an Italian physicist, mathematician, astronomer, and philosopher who played a foundational role in the scientific revolution.
-His achievements number improvements to the telescope (and subsequent astronomical observations) and support of Copernicanism - the idea that the earth revolves around the sun.
-Some of the observations that most strongly supported this theory include that the moon is a sphere, not flat; that Venus has phases like the moon (proving that it rotates around the sun); and that Jupiter's moons revolve around Jupiter, not earth.
-As a result, Galileo has been dubbed the "father of modern observational astronomy" and the "father of modern physics and modern science".
+"All truths are easy to understand once they are discovered; the point is to discover them." - Galileo Galilei

+Galileo Galilei was an Italian physicist, mathematician, astronomer, and philosopher who played a major role in the scientific revolution.
+His achievements include improvements to the telescope and consequent astronomical observations and support for Copernicanism - the idea that the earth revolves around the sun.
+The most supportive of these observations were that the moon is a sphere, not flat; that Venus has phases like the moon, proving that it rotates around the sun; and that Jupiter's moons revolved around Jupiter, not earth.
+Galileo has been called the "father of modern observational astronomy" and the "father of modern physics and modern science".

-Born on February 15, 1564, in Pisa, Italy, Galileo Galilei was accused of heresy two times by the church for his heliocentric beliefs, and even wrote books explaining his ideas.
+Born on February 15, 1564, in Pisa, Italy, Galileo Galilei was accused twice of heresy by the church for his beliefs, and wrote books on his ideas.
 In 1604, Galileo published The Operations of the Geometrical and Military Compass, revealing his skills with experiments and practical technological applications.
 He also constructed a hydrostatic balance for measuring small objects.

-In the early 1600s, Galileo continued work on his theories of motion and falling objects, and developed the universal law of acceleration, which all objects in the universe obey.
-He also began to openly express his support of the Copernican theory, which challenged Aristotle's geocentric doctrine and the established order set by the Catholic Church.
-In 1612, he published his Discourse on Bodies in Water, again refuting Aristotle and his explanation of why objects float in water, saying that it was not because of their flat shape, but instead the weight of the object in relation to the water it displaced.
-The following year, Galileo published his observations of sunspots, which countered previously held beliefs that the sun was perfect.
+That same year, Galileo refined his theories on motion and falling objects, and developed the universal law of acceleration, which all objects in the universe obeyed.
+Galileo began to express openly his support of the Copernican theory that the earth and other planets revolve around the sun.
+This challenged Aristotle's geocentric doctrine and the established order set by the Catholic Church.
+In 1612, he published his Discourse on Bodies in Water, refuting the Aristotelian explanation of why objects float in water, saying that it was not because of their flat shape, but instead the weight of the object in relation to the water it displaced.
+One year later, Galileo published his observations of sunspots, which further refuted previously held beliefs that the sun was perfect.

-In 1616, Galileo was ordered by the Holy Office not to "hold, teach, or defend in any manner" the theory of heliocentrism.
-While he obeyed the order for seven years (partly to make life easier and to prove his devotion to the Church), he was again brought to trial for these views in 1633, and as a result was placed under house arrest for the remainder of his life.
+In 1616, Galileo was ordered by the Holy Office not to "hold, teach, or defend in any manner" the Copernican theory regarding the motion of the earth.
+He obeyed the order for seven years, partly to make life easier and to prove his devotion to the Church.
+The Inquisition proceedings lasted from September 1632 to July 1633, and during most of this time, Galileo was treated with respect and never imprisoned.
+However, in a final attempt to break him, Galileo was threatened with torture, and he finally publically stated that he supported Copernican theory, but privately held that his own statements were correct.